Park Ridge Public Library, 847-825-3123

 Department Manager: Laura Scott

-The Reference Department serves patrons from 6th grade through adult in person, by phone, through email and instant messaging.
-Staff assist patrons with their information needs, helping them to find the information they seek utilizing both print and online resources.
-The department has a large collection of reference and circulating nonfiction books, over 300 magazine subscriptions, two dozen newspaper subscriptions and access to almost sixty databases.
-Most of the Library's public computers are located in the Reference Department.
+The Reference Department serves patrons in person, by phone, through email and instant messaging.
+Staff assist patrons with their information needs, helping them find the information they seek utilizing both print and online resources.
+The department has a large collection of reference and circulating nonfiction books, over 300 magazine subscriptions, two dozen newspaper subscriptions and access to over fifty databases.
+Public computers are located in the Reference Department.

 Department Manager: Laura Scott

-The Reader Services Department serves patrons from 6th grade through adult, in person, by phone, through email.
+The Reader Services Department serves patrons in person, by phone, and through email.
 The department has a collection that includes fiction books, large print books, books on CD, Playaways, DVDs, compact disks, and video games.
-Staff in the Reader Services Department plan and present programs for adults and young adults, provide outreach services to seniors and community groups and volunteer opportunities.
-The Special Services Room is located in this department and contains an ADA Computer with JAWS technology and an Optelec magnifying device.
+Staff in the Reader Services Department plan and present programs for adults, provide outreach services to seniors and community groups and volunteer opportunities.

 The Technical Services Department orders, receives, processes and prepares all new materials for the Library's collections.
 This department is also responsible for withdrawing all worn and out of date materials.